ReactForBeginners/exercise2-itunesapi/README.md

 ## Getting started

 To get started, clone this repo.
-We've linked to the jQuery source, the React.js source and the JSX-transformer in the *index.html* file, so you don't have to do this yourself.
+We've linked to jQuery, React and the JSX-transformer in the *index.html* file, so you don't have to do this yourself.

 Your React components will go within the **script** tag in the *index.html* file.
 This way, you won't need to setup a local server to run the app; simply drag the *index.html* file into the browser instead.